sdruskat/oa-software-repos-de/README.md

-# German open access repositories that contain software records
+# German open access repositories that have records of a type that may contain software

 ## Setup